Table of Contents

 History and Origin of the Paisley Design

-The Paisley design, called boteh jegheh in Persian, (بته جقه) is an asymmetrical, geometric floral pattern, similar to that of a teardrop, but with a curved upper end.
-It’s most commonly seen in that shape but is also available in clusters or more abstract versions.
+The Paisley design, called boteh jegheh in Persian, (بته جقه) is an asymmetrical, geometric floral pattern.
+It’s like a teardrop, but with a curved upper end.
+There are variations to the shape, but this is the most well known.

 The origins of the Paisley pattern can be traced all the way back to ancient Persia and the Sassanid Empire.
 However, its exact origins are unknown and there’s a great deal of speculation on its early meaning and the stories surrounding its symbolism.
 It’s likely that the Paisley pattern originated as a Zoroastrianism symbol.